Former star SS Fernandez dies at 57; Blue Jays hits leader

 Especially early in his career, the rail-thin Fernández was a breathtaking defender at shortstop.
 Silky smooth in the field, he had a familiar way of slinging the ball almost underhand from his hip, causing his throws to arc their way to first base before landing softly in a teammate’s mitt.

+“A great teammate and friend.
+A pitchers dream to have him at shortstop when your pitching.
+One of the best ever,” former Blue Jays pitcher David Wells tweeted.

-He was part of a memorable blockbuster trade in December 1990 that sent Fernández and slugger Fred McGriff from Toronto to San Diego for Hall of Fame second baseman Roberto Alomar and outfielder Joe Carter, who hit the game-ending home run that won the 1993 World Series for the Blue Jays.
+Fernández was part of a blockbuster trade in December 1990 that sent him and slugger Fred McGriff from Toronto to San Diego for Hall of Fame second baseman Roberto Alomar and Carter, who hit the game-ending home run that won the 1993 World Series for the Blue Jays.

+Carter posted on Twitter a photo of all four players from that memorable deal in Blue Jays uniforms.

 Fernández was traded to the Mets after the 1992 season and then back to Toronto in June 1993.
 He spent 1995 as the primary shortstop for a Yankees team that gave the franchise its first playoff berth in 14 years.